gipplab/OpenScienceTemplate/README.md

 * We use the __version control system__ git hosted on GitHub.com to manage our software, our documentation, our notes and the scientific text.
 GitHub.com has a large user base and excellent maintenance.
 However, any other git repository works as well, as long as you can guarantee that the data is adequately backed up and that the service is available to you and your contributors.
 We recommend installing a mirror for essential git projects to ensure data integrity.

 * If you want to start open science secretly, you might want to start with a private repository.
-Note, that GitHub provides free educational licenses [[3]].
+GitHub provides free educational licenses [[3]].

 * To prove that you are the author of your commits, we recommend that you [sign each commit with your private key.](https://help.github.com/articles/signing-commits-using-gpg/)

-* Read [more]( https://help.github.com/) about all the features of git to improve your effectiveness when working in a team.
+* Read [more]( https://help.github.com/) about all features of git to improve your effectiveness when working in a team.

 * A fancy way to backup your public GitHub projects is by using the InterPlanetary File System (IPFS).
-Here services such as [mango,](https://github.com/axic/mango) [github-ipfs,](https://github.com/airalab/github-ipfs) or [git-remote-ipfs](https://github.com/cryptix/git-remote-ipfs) provide a convenient interface.
+For this, services such as [mango,](https://github.com/axic/mango) [github-ipfs,](https://github.com/airalab/github-ipfs) or [git-remote-ipfs](https://github.com/cryptix/git-remote-ipfs) provide a convenient interface.
 * The more repositories you have, the more important it becomes that you choose a meaningful name.
 We suggest following the naming convention Year (2 digits) Conference acronym (3-5 letters) Project name

-## Step 2: Register the trusted timestamping service
+## Step 2: Register the trusted timestamping service OriginStamp

+By integrating originstamp you can automatically generate decentralized trusted timestamps, which are stored on Bitcoin's blockchain.
+These tamper-proof digital timestamps allow you to verifiably and permanently trace (on the blockchain) the time of existence of your individual research contributions, ideas, data, etc.

-Follow the instructions on [the developer section of originstamp.org](https://originstamp.org/dev/git).
+To integrate OriginStamp into your own projects or research work flow, follow the instructions at: [the developer section of originstamp.org](https://originstamp.org/dev/git).

 ### Background Information
-* __Proof of originality__ means that the consortium of authors can prove that they had the research data at the time of writing the article.
+* __Proof of originality__ means that the consortium of authors can prove that they were in possession of the research data at a certain time, e.g. at the time of writing an article.

 * From the legal domain, we use the __trusted timestamping service__ opriginstamp.org to ensure the integrity of our data or software and to prove that data was not massaged or manipulated in retrospect.